 Build an addon

-An addon is a self-contained module that adds tables, endpoints and UI to a Metacore-powered app.
-You write a manifest, the SDK builds a .mcbundle, you publish it (or copy it to a host's bundle directory).
+An addon is a self-contained module that adds models, endpoints and UI to a Metacore-powered app.
+You write a manifest, the CLI builds a bundle, you install it on a host running the kernel.
 The host hot-installs it.

 This page walks through the loop end-to-end.
 The deep dive — every manifest field, every CLI flag, every React primitive — lives in the SDK docs.